brycehenson/public_file_hash_dump/readme.md

   - not dependent on a single company or service running
   - long term ~10 years
   - able to survive multiple waves of inovation
+  - on the user side need to store the unmodified file for as long as proof (obv).
 - security
   - dont want to reveal file so must be able to give service only hash
   - could get arrount this requirement by uploading encrypted document to the hash service and then keeping the key